torisrobloxmarket-lang/Siounsniojsipjns/README.md

 			rootPart.CFrame = CFrame.new(nextX, startPosition.Y, nextZ)
 		end
 	end
+	if not flyToRunning then
+		zeroVelocity(rootPart)
+		return
+	end
 	rootPart.CFrame = CFrame.new(targetPosition)
 	zeroVelocity(rootPart)
 	flyToRunning = false
+end

+-- Cancels a running FlyTo (stops the cruise loop and the geppo upkeep). function TweenSystem.StopFly()
+	if flyToRunning then
+		flyToRunning = false
+	end
 end

 -- [TS8] GLIDE ENGINE -----------------------------------------------------------